The Court of King Caratacus – A Cumulative Song

 Teaching the Song – It’s Cumulative!

-King Caratacus is the ultimate cumulative song because each new element that you add makes the singing even more complicated.
+King Caratacus is the ultimate cumulative song because each verse includes new and hilarious elements to make the singing even more complicated.
 First you start with the “Court of King Caratacus” which isn’t necessarily easy to say or sing.
 Then comes, “The Ladies of the harem of the court of King Caratacus.”
 Then “the noses on the faces of the ladies of the harem of the court of King Caratacus” and on and on until you get the final phrase: “If you’d like to take a picture of the fascinating witches who put scintillating stitches in the britches of the boys who put the powder on the noses of the faces of the ladies of the harem of the court of King Caratacus…” See what I mean?
 Complicated and hard to say/sing and so much fun!
 The kids love learning some new vocabulary and love the challenge of remembering all the words and actions.

 I often teach this song unaccompanied and then move to piano when I know that they’ve really learned it.
 I start unaccompanied so that I can sing along and show them the actions as we go through it (otherwise it’s just a lot to remember and is pretty hard for them).
 If and when you’re ready HERE is a place to get chords so that you can easily play on piano or guitar.

-I’ve created some resources to go along with this song.
-I’ve come up with a PowerPoint to teach the song because I find with my English Language Learners that they really do benefit from an image that accompanies the words (especially with these hard, new vocabulary words).
-Below you'll see a sneak preview of some of the visuals that are included in the PowerPoint I made.
+I’ve also created a resource to go along with this song.
+I wanted a PowerPoint to help teach the song because I find with my English Language Learners that they really do benefit from an image that accompanies the words (especially with these hard, new vocabulary words).
+Below you’ll see a sneak preview of some of the visuals that are included in the PowerPoint I made.

 As I said earlier, this song makes so much more sense and is so much more memorable when you teach it as a story.
 Well, the idea that all of these odd components might come together doesn’t really make sense.
 The story I crafted and included in the TPT kit tries to fit together all of those odd elements (harem, witches, King) and really makes the experience less about just singing and more about storytelling, plot, and backstory.
 I know that my classroom teachers appreciate when I make a song into a story since they work so hard to get kids to understand plot, character, setting and so forth.
 I feel like the more we can do to create stories when singing songs the better!
 Crafting a backstory for this little ditty was a challenge, but it’s helped out tremendously and my ELL students remember it so much better!